 We’ve categorized adult concussion symptoms by when they typically appear.
 Symptoms in the “Immediate or Early” column are often observed earlier than not.
 The symptoms in the second column, “Early or Delayed,” may appear early, but are often noticed later in recovery.

-The above are symptoms that, in and of themselves, do not necessarily constitute an emergency.
 If you’re having balance problems, make sure you’re in a safe environment and that you have a loved one with you, if possible, to keep you safe until they resolve.

 Memory loss is uncommon outside of brief amnesia associated with the event that caused the concussion.
 If you experience more than mild short-term memory loss, consult with a medical professional.

-Go to the Emergency Room If You:
+Go to the Emergency Room if You:

 - Are increasingly confused, restless, or agitated

-- Can’t recognize certain people or places
+- Can’t recognize certain people or places (disorientation)

 - Exhibit strongly unusual behavior (like impulsive or dangerous decision-making, making odd or illogical statements, drunken appearance, etc.)